Heartpacing

 Heartpacing is the third extended play (EP) by American recording artist Jaydes, released on August 14, 2022, through 10K Projects.
-The EP contains nine tracks and features from Rich Amiri and Riovaz, and later gained virality on streaming platforms such as SoundCloud and Spotify.
-Heartpacing consists of nine tracks, and was only supported by one single, "Built Off Slime."
+Heartpacing contains nine tracks and was supported by one single, "Built Off Slime", alongside features from Rich Amiri and Riovaz.

 Background and recording

-Following his signing to 10K Projects, a subsidiary of Warner Records, Jaydes would work on a new project.
+Following his signing to 10K Projects, a subsidiary of Warner Records, Jaydes began working on a new album project.
 Heartpacing is a self-produced nine-track EP by Jaydes that clocks in at about 16 minutes.
-Jaydes had worked on the EP entirely in FL Studio.
+Jaydes had expressed that he had worked on the EP entirely in FL Studio.
 It includes tracks featuring Rich Amiri and Riovaz.
-In the years following its release, "Heartpacing" gained renewed traction.
+In the years following its release, Heartpacing gained renewed traction.